LD-LINC/Week-5---Data-Transformation-and-Pipelines/Lesson 3 - Introduction to Prefect.md

 ### Flow

 A Flow is the highest-level construct in Prefect.
-It represents a complete workflow or pipeline, containing multiple tasks and defining how those tasks should be executed.
+It represents a complete workflow or pipeline, containing multiple tasks and defining how they should be executed.

 Think of a flow as a recipe, and tasks as the individual steps in that recipe.